 The End Stages of Nasal Cancer in Dogs

-Nasal tumors will continue to grow without treatment, and may continue to grow even with treatment.
-Eventually, these tumors do have severe impacts on your dog’s quality of life.
+Nasal tumors will continue to grow without treatment and may continue to grow even with treatment.
+Eventually, these tumors severely impact your dog’s quality of life.

 Late in the disease, if the tumor extends into the cranial vault and impacts the brain, central nervous system signs such as disorientation, blindness, seizures, stupor, and coma may develop.29